chaobai-li/chaobai-li.github.io/index.md

 _Ideas / 想法_

 **Signal-alike protocol on Basiccard**
-[BasicCard from Zeitcontrol](http://basiccard.com) are smartcards which can programmed via a BASIC dialect.
+[BasicCard from Zeitcontrol](http://basiccard.com) are smartcards which can be programmed via a BASIC dialect.
 Is it possible to implement the whole key exchange and management for encrypted peer-to-peer chat, as used by [Signal](https://en.wikipedia.org/wiki/Signal_Protocol), on the card?